 Are Private Investigators Allowed To Stalk You? – Facts You Need To Know!

 If you are going through a child custody case, divorce, or another challenging personal family issue, there is a chance someone might have hired private criminal investigators to spy on you.
 Any reasonable person would feel frustrated knowing if a private detective was following their every move, but the good news is we are here to help you protect yourself!
-That way you know understand the basics and can due diligence if an ex-lover or ex-employer hired someone to follow you.
+That way you know understand the basics and can do due diligence if an ex-lover or ex-employer hired someone to follow you.
 Let’s get into the facts now!

 Simply put, private investigators are not allowed to stalk you or invade your personal privacy.
-However, there are some things a private detective can do to gather information such as using GPS tracking devices or observing your activity on public property that are 100% legal.
+However, there are some things a private detective can do to gather information such as using GPS tracking devices or observing your activity on public property that is 100% legal.
 Here are some helpful tips about what PIs can’t do to help you better understand your rights and not become a victim of stalking by a private detective.

 5 Things PIs Can’t Legally Do In A Personal Investigation